Easy Vegan White Bean Dip

 That’s it, enjoy!

-At the time of writing this recipe, I was renting a villa in Bali without much kitchen equipment and made this multiple times.
-Plus, there was a floating pool tray there which meant we could eat this snack in the pool!
+At the time of writing this recipe, I was renting a villa in Bali without much kitchen equipment and made this dip multiple times.

 Bean dip and veggies on a floating pool tray